Taxes In Israel: A Complete Guide For US Expats

 - Foreign Tax Credit: The foreign tax credit allows you to reduce your US tax bill on a dollar-for-dollar basis by the amount of taxes that you paid to a foreign government (such as taxes paid in Israel).

-- Foreign Earned Income Exclusion: The foreign-earned income exclusion lets you exclude a certain amount of foreign-earned income (currently $112,000) from US taxation.
+- Foreign Earned Income Exclusion: The foreign-earned income exclusion lets you exclude a certain amount of foreign-earned income (currently $120,000 for the 2023 tax year) from US taxation.